day8/re-frame-template/README.md

 # re-frame-template

-Leiningen template for [reagent](https://github.com/reagent-project/reagent) web apps which implement the [re-frame](https://github.com/day8/re-frame) pattern.
+A Leiningen template for quickly creating a [re-frame](https://github.com/day8/re-frame) application scaffold (client only).

-Through the use of profiles, this template lets the developer pick and choose what "extras" are included in their application.
+Provides a way to pick and choose what "extras" are included into your application.
+Extras like libraries which do routing, debugging and CSS.

 ## Basic Usage